raspberrypilearning/pick-your-favourite/en/step_7.md

 --- task ---

+**Click Run**
-**Run your page** - test out your reset button by selecting an option, running the page again and then resetting.
++ Test your reset button by selecting an option, clicking **Run** again and then resetting.

 --- /task ---

-Well done, you have made an awesome fan web page, and used your new CSS and JavaScript skills to make it amazing!
+Well done, you have made an awesome fan webpage, and used your new CSS and JavaScript skills to make it amazing!